 i) Is the property shared?

 Calculation of cost

-You can fill out our form here to calculate the cost of working from home.
+You can fill out our form here to help us calculate your working from home cost.